 Youth Cong activists protest near UP Bhawan against police 'manhandling' Priyanka Gandhi

 The youth wing of the Congress on Sunday staged a demonstration near the Uttar Pradesh Bhawan here against police "manhandling" party general secretary Priyanka Gandhi Vadra in Lucknow and demanded resignation of Chief Minister Yogi Adityanath.
-The protesters were detained by Delhi police personnel as soon as they tried to march towards the UP Bhawan from the nearby Assam Bhawan in South Delhi's Chanakyapuri area.
+Thirty-five protesters, including two women, were detained by Delhi Police personnel as soon as they tried to march towards the UP Bhawan from the nearby Assam Bhawan in south Delhi's Chanakyapuri area.

+"Thirty-three men and two women protesters were detained and taken to Mandir Marg and Connaught place police stations.
+They were subsequently released," said Deputy Commissioner of Police (New Delhi) Eish Singhal.
+Indian Youth Congress (IYC) president Srinivas BV, who led the protesters, said the Uttar Pradesh chief minister should immediately resign for the "shameful" behaviour of the state police with Priyanka Gandhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)